-(B) The first ten miles for ground ambulance transports; and
+(B) The first ten miles for ground ambulance transports;

-(C) Mileage for air ambulance transports.
+(C) Mileage for air ambulance transports; and

-(b) A modified base rate for each additional client, according to OAR 410-136-3220, Brokerage Reimbursements to Subcontractors, if applicable;
+(D) Air ambulance provided in a rotary-wing aircraft, including mileage, and Emergency and Urgent Air Ambulance Services provided in a fixed-wing aircraft, including mileage are reimbursed at 80% of current Medicare rate.
+Other emergency, urgent ambulance services and those without a Medicare rate will be reimbursed based on State-developed fee schedule set as of 7/1/24. (b) A modified base rate for each additional client, according to OAR 410-136-3220, Brokerage Reimbursements to Subcontractors, if applicable;

 (c) Payment for an extra attendant, if applicable; and